types of paint

 painting radiator with white radiator paint

-We recommend using specialist radiator paint like Hammerite’s Radiator Enamel Paint or non-drip gloss paint when painting your radiators.
+We recommend using specialist paint like Hammerite’s Radiator Enamel when painting radiators.

-Radiators should always be cleaned and primed before painting.
-For best results, take the radiator off the wall if possible.
+Radiators should always be cleaned and primed before painting, and for best results, remove the radiator from your wall if possible.

 Masonry Paint

-Masonry paints are designed for brick, stone, cement and render surfaces.
-They’re available in various finishes, from smooth to different textures.
+Masonry paints are designed for brick, stone and render surfaces.
+They’re available in various finishes, from smooth to textured.

 Most masonry paints are emulsions with anti-mould additives designed for exterior surfaces.
 They’re generally ready to use straight out of the tin, but we recommend mixing the first coat with 20% water.
-Then top up with one or two topcoats as necessary.
+Top up with one or two topcoats as necessary.

 Be warned; only apply water-based masonry paints in good weather.
 If it’s damp or humid, the paint won’t dry properly and will flake.